sarahj-hall/Antonucci_Hall_Huang_Kuehn_ENV872_FinalProject/README.md

 Visualization code:
 1. `Initial_Data_Exploration.rmd` - code used for initial exploration of all data
 2. `Data_Visualization_CA.rmd` - code used for data visualization for California
-3. `Data_Visualization_TX.rmd` - code used for data visualization for Texas
+3. `.rmd` - code used for data visualization for Florida
-4. `Title.rmd` - code used for data visualization for
+4. `Data_Visualization_PA.rmd` - code used for data visualization for Pennsylvania
-5. `Title.rmd` - code used for data visualization for
+5. `Data_Visualization_TX.rmd` - code used for data visualization for Texas

 Analysis code:
 1. `Data_Analysis_CA.rmd` - code used for California data analysis